 In 2013, I was on the organising committee.
 This year, I’ve crossed the Rubicon and will be presenting my novel The House at Zaronza, which was published in July.
 The novel is set in early 20th century Corsica and at the Western Front during World War I. I will discuss the inspiration behind it and the research I did in order to portray rural life in Corsica at that time and nursing during World War I.

-The House at Zaronza is available in all Amazon stores in Kindle and paperback formats.
+The House at Zaronza was reissued in 2018 by Ocelot Press with a new cover and minor editorial changes.
+Available in all Amazon stores in Kindle and paperback formats.